Last updated on September 30th, 2022 at 04:15 pmReading Time: 5 minutes

 “Finally, we have a warm water pool across the North Pacific, as well as the North Atlantic.
 Warm water pools in those two regions favor upper-level high pressures, which then force a high pressure in the mid-section of the country, and that also creates drought.”

 Think back to 2013 and 2017.
 Those were both drought years.
-Expect pretty much the same for the rest of the fall, winter, and early spring of 2021-22.
+Expect pretty much the same for the rest of the fall, winter, and early spring.

-Looking ahead to the winter of 2021-22, Douglas said the high-pressure ridge will continue in the North Pacific because of the warm water.
+Looking ahead to winter, Douglas said the high-pressure ridge will continue in the North Pacific because of the warm water.
 “Also, with the cold water along the equator, that favors a very weak jet across the southern tier of states,” which brings dry weather.
 “We have a very strong (Canadian) trough starting to bulge south into the midsection of the United States.
 Not much different than last year.”

 With that flow pattern, temperatures will run about one to three degrees below normal for the entire winter, he predicts.
 “I will warn you, it looks like it is going to shift West and East during the course of the winter.
 It's going to be more toward the East at the beginning.
 And by the time we get toward the end of the winter, I think more of the cold in the Northern Rockies and Western Plains,” he said.